humdrum-tools/old-website/source/index.rst

 We've split the site into the `Humdrum User Guide <http://humdrum-tools.github.io/humdrum-tools/guide/index.html>`_ (Huron, 1995), an explanation of Craig Sapp's Humdrum Extras, and a Humdrum Cookbook.
+While the original documentation is transfer onto this website, you can vew the original HTML documentation `here <Humdrum>`_.

 What is Humdrum?